webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 WGSL has a *shortcut* for variables.
-Similar to typescript, if you don't declare the type of the variable then it automatically becomes the type of the expression on the right
+Similar to typescript, if you don't declare the type of the variable then it automatically becomes the type of the expression on the right.

 ```wgsl
 fn foo() -> bool { return false; }